 Lauren L. – Alumni

 Act as company executives in a competitive simulation!
 Teams go head-to-head as they become a business management team responsible for taking over and managing an existing company that generates 40 million dollars per year in revenue.
 Students learn basic business principles and make critical decisions in production, marketing, and finance.
-Business leaders and professionals present on the how we can be Biblical stewards of ideas, people, attitudes, and resources.
+Business leaders and professionals present on how we can be Biblical stewards of ideas, people, attitudes, and resources.
 At the end of the week, each team makes an investor presentation to the rest of camp in which they seek to raise capital for their companies.

 Business students focus on the following: